Systemic issues

 Reporting obligations

 We are obliged to report identified systemic issues to regulators and other bodies within 15 days of deeming a matter systemic, to enable swift consideration of potential regulatory (or other) action.
-This timely reporting helps to address matters early and minimise harm to consumers.
+However, if a regulator is already taking action on an issue, AFCA may discontinue its investigation to avoid duplication.
+This streamlined reporting process ensures timely action to address systemic issues and minimise harm to consumers.

 Financial firms are identified in AFCA’s reports to regulators.
 AFCA will contact the financial firm in almost all instances prior to notifying the appropriate regulator.
 AFCA also has periodical reporting requirements to regulators.